vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

 However, we need to discuss the last step of our example.
 Observe that we can not perform the operation $\mathtt{0x00} - \mathtt{0xFE} - \mathtt{0x01}$ since it corresponds to a negative value.
-But as we are working with unsigned integers, we will do the two's complement and set the last byte to,
+But as we are working with unsigned integers, we will do the two's complement and set the last byte to:
 $$
 2^8 - \mathtt{0xFE} + \mathtt{0x00} - \mathtt{0x01} = 255 - \mathtt{0xFE} + \mathtt{0x00} - \mathtt{0x01} + 1 = 255 - b_3 + a_3 - \texttt{carry} + 1.
 $$

 Observe that this is also included in the case when $a_i - \texttt{carry} < b_i$, so we must not treat the last bit in a different manner.
-To end up with our example, we get the following byte representation of $a - b$,
+To end up with our example, we get the following byte representation of $a - b$:
 $$
 c = (\mathtt{0x01}, \mathtt{0x01}, \mathtt{0xFF}) = \mathtt{0x01} \cdot 2^{16} + \mathtt{0x01} \cdot 2^8 + \mathtt{0xFF}.
 $$